-Despite, or perhaps because of, huge industry disruption, food and beverage companies are having to come to market with new offers and different ways of doing things.
-Innovation will be at the heart of adapting the F&B sector.
+Despite, or perhaps because of, huge industry disruption, this food & beverage industry report highlights that food and beverage companies are having to come to the global market with new offers and different ways of doing things.
+Innovation will be at the heart of adapting the F&B sector and F&B market trends.

-"This economic crisis is a catalyst for the restaurant industry.
+"This economic crisis is a catalyst for the restaurant industry and the food market.
 All the changes that were to occur in the coming years have to be accelerated.
 Our brands have been on the marketplace for the last 40 years," says Groupe Le Duff's Wauthier-Wurmser.